sje-mse/jragonfire/README.md

-# dragon-fire-demake
+# jragonfire
-A VGA Demake of Quest for Glory V: Dragon Fire

-The goal of this project is to demaster the 1999 adventure game Quest for Glory V: Dragon Fire into a VGA style, similar to that of Quest for Glory III and IV.
+A non-profit fan-based project to organize the data of QFG5: Dragonfire as an exercise in the study of game design.

 The current phase of the project is to arrange the game data (extracted, demastered, or otherwise adapted) into such a form as:
 - To be able to be automatically imported into a game engine (probably AGS) using python scripts.